Bluebird Backcountry

 A-Lodge Vans — 15% off with code bluebird2021 (two-day minimum)

-Additionally, if there’s a snowstorm (or even a really windy night), we recommend late arrivals camp elsewhere—the road gets really snowy!
-We recommend the FS-312 turnoff at the east summit of Rabbit Ears Pass (free) or the Wolford Campground and Marina outside Kremmling ($35/vehicle per night):
+If you’re looking to camp on a day Bluebird isn’t open, we recommend the FS-312 turnoff at the east summit of Rabbit Ears Pass (free) or the Wolford Campground and Marina outside Kremmling ($35/vehicle per night).

 East summit of Rabbit Ears Pass